FAA Enterprise Network Services Program

 FAA Enterprise Network Services Program Overview

-The FAA expects that the FAA Enterprise Network Services Program will comprise one or more service-based contracts in which the contractor will be responsible for the design, provisioning, integration, operation, and maintenance of the FAA Enterprise Network Services Program network, services, and operational support systems.
-FAA Enterprise Network Services Program will encompass all required system resources to support FAA-defined telecommunications and information management service needs terminated at Service Delivery Points (SDPs) within FAA facilities and required field locations.
+The FAA Enterprise Network Services Program will encompass all required system resources to support FAA-defined telecommunications and information management service needs within FAA facilities and required field locations.

 The FAA envisions that FAA Enterprise Network Services Program will support the following objectives:

-- Support evolution to future technologies to benefit both NAS and Administrative users.
+• Evolve to future technologies that may benefit both NAS and Administrative users.

-- Manage transition and lifecycle network costs for both NAS and FAA Administrative users.
+• Manage initial and lifecycle costs for both NAS and administrative communications needs.

 Points of Contact